+So this subject is a worthy deep-dive.
 In the landscape of modern music, where rock and metal aren't seeing the same kind of mainstream success they used to, it might seem like the genres are dying.
 Despite the cultural shift, we know that couldn't be further from the truth.
 There are still millions of dedicated fans and musicians out there keeping the community alive.
 As much as rock and metal have integrated over the years, they are two distinct genres with different sub-cultures.
 If you're a lover of either, this article should cover exactly what makes each one so special; and where to draw the line between the two for those who are looking to see where they stand.

-By this point, rock n' roll was a worldwide sensation, introducing music and values into youth culture that were shocking and transgressive for their time.
+By this point, rock 'n' roll was a worldwide sensation, introducing music and values into youth culture that were shocking and transgressive for their time.
 Of course, what's outrageous to one generation will be the status quo for the next, leaving the envelope to be pushed by someone new.

-Metal instruments are often tuned much lower with an emphasis on heavy distortion, extended guitar solos, more aggressive vocals, and intense rhythms.
-In contrast to the mostly clean and formal look of rock at the time, metal also featured darker imagery, and bands were more comfortable wearing black leather and letting their hair grow out.
+Metal instruments are often tuned much lower with an emphasis on heavy distortion, extended guitar solos, more aggressive vocals and intense rhythms.
+In contrast to the mostly clean and formal look of rock at the time, metal also featured darker imagery and bands were more comfortable wearing black leather and letting their hair grow out.
 Metal used pulp and horror movie aesthetics to achieve the dramatic effect they were looking for, some even dabbled in demonic symbols.
 For a long time, metal was considered a genre that would turn your kid into a Satanist by generations that didn't understand it, as funny as that seems today.

-The increase in heaviness would carry through to the 90s, when artists like Nirvana and Pearl Jam brought grunge, a more distorted and edgy sound, to the forefront of rock music.
-Simultaneously, Pantera ushered in a more brutal, groove-based sound to metal - not to mention the increasing popularity of extreme metal subgenres like death metal.
+The increase in heaviness would carry through to the '90s, when artists such as Nirvana and Pearl Jam brought grunge, a more distorted and edgy sound, to the forefront of rock music.
+Simultaneously, Pantera ushered in a more brutal, groove-based sound to metal - not to mention the increasing popularity of extreme metal subgenres such as death metal.
 Essentially, as rock got harder, metal got heavier every step of the way.

 For many, rock and metal are more than just styles of music, but also larger communities of people who have found common ground in liking something that often goes against the grain.
-This is best exemplified by data recorded by streaming platforms like Spotify, that shows that metal fans are some of the most loyal out there in terms of their listening habits.
+This is best exemplified by data recorded by streaming platforms like Spotify, which shows that metal fans are some of the most loyal out there in terms of their listening habits.
 No one would listen to a single type of music with so much dedication if it was just superficial fun to them.
-Not to mention the sheer number of people with band tattoos, or that wear t-shirts with either a logo or metalhead iconography on it as a form of self-expression.
+Not to mention the sheer number of people with band tattoos, or that wear t-shirts with either a logo or metalhead iconography as a form of self-expression.
 Despite all the doomsayers in our current media landscape, the passion of rock and metal fans has proven that it can endure without the cultural reverence it once had.